f20260173-crypto/Induction-task-/README.md

 ### CHARYBDIS

 The CHARYBDIS state is triggered when the ultrasonic sensor detects an object closer than 100 cm.
-Used the last two pins of the ardunio in analog pins which are used for standard analog communication.
 Also connected a buzzer to make sound when the ship is near Charybdis.